skingan/purge_haplotigs_multiBAM/README.md

 ```

 - pull/clone the git
-- install mdp_mummer (I modified mummer with some fixes and to make nicer looking dotplots by default, otherwise it's essentially just the mummer package)
+- install MDP_mummer (modified mummer package: I made some fixes and changed some defaults to give nicer looking dotplots, otherwise it's essentially just the mummer package)

 ```
+#!bash
 cd /path/to/purge_haplotigs/dotplot_maker/MDP_MUMer
-./install.sh
+./install.sh        # tested on Ubuntu 16-LTS
 ```

- - add the purge_haplotigs bin to your system PATH (**not** the dotplot_maker/bin--the scripts will find the relative path to this directory).
+ - add the purge_haplotigs bin to your system PATH (**don't** need to add `dotplot_maker/bin` to the PATH as the scripts will find the relative path to this directory).

 ```
+#!bash
 cd /path/to/purge_haplotigs/bin
-$PATH=$PATH:$PWD
+PATH=$PATH:$PWD
 ```

-### Usage
+## Usage

+#### PREP

-map pacbio subreads or some decent short reads to your genome (we want a library that produces nice even coverage; we also want a randombest alignment for multimappers), and sort the bam.
+Map your pacbio subreads, or some decent short reads to your genome assembly (we want a library that produces a nice even coverage; we also want a randombest alignment for multimappers), and then sort the bam.
+The coverage is used to flag contigs that are likely to be haplotigs (or assembly junk etc).

+Index your genome.fasta file with smatools faidx if not already done.

+#### STEP 1

-- generate a coverage histogram (either manually or run the script)
+Generate a coverage histogram (either by running the first script or using your favourite method)

 ```
+#!text
 zz0_coverage_hsitogram.sh aligned.sorted.bam
 ```

+#### MANUAL STEP

-eyeball the histogram, you should have two peaks, one for haploid level of coverage, the other for diploid level of coverage. choose cutoffs for low coverage, low point between the peaks, and high coverage (see example .png file)
+eyeball the histogram, you should have two peaks, one for haploid level of coverage, the other for diploid level of coverage.
+Choose cutoffs for low coverage, low point between the peaks, and high coverage (see the example .png file).

+#### STEP 2

-- run script to analyse the coverage on a contig by contig basis, produces a contig stats .csv file with flagged contigs for further analysis
+Run the second script to analyse the coverage on a contig by contig basis--produces a contig `stats.csv` file with flagged contigs for further analysis

 ```
+#!text
 zz1_analyse_gencov.pl  -i genecov.out  -o stats.csv  -l 30  -m 80  -h 145  [ -j 80  -s 80 ]

 -i      The output of bedtools genomecov